-The Governing Body has had a particularly busy year so far, focusing on continuous school improvement and implementation of the new curriculum which was introduced in September 2014, Reconstitution and changes in new Governor roles and personnel.
+The Governing Board has had a particularly busy year so far, focusing on continuous school improvement and implementation of the new curriculum which was introduced in September 2014, Reconstitution and changes in new Governor roles and personnel.

 The Curriculum and Wellbeing committee has spent time evaluating the introduction of a new curriculum next year and governors also discuss key data giving the results of pupil achievement and progress, so that we can be sure that the school is on track to fulfil its ambitious targets for all pupils.
 We continue to focus on “vulnerable groups” of children and how the Pupil Premium Grant is being spent by the school and what impact this has on their outcomes.
 Governors have a nominated safeguarding Governor (Elaine Heyes) who gives a termly report to the governors about any safeguarding matters.

 The Resources Committee looks at the maintenance and development of the school premises, and makes decisions about how the school should use its budget.
 One of the roles for the governors is reviewing and agreeing school policies, and this year we have considered a number of key policies.
 In September 2014, a new Attendance Policy was adopted, following a change in legislation which no longer allows schools to authorise term time holidays.
-The Governing Body recognises the problem that this may cause for some parents, but we are very pleased that attendance figures at the school have improved considerably and are very grateful to parents for the support they have shown in relation to this.
+The Governing Board recognises the problem that this may cause for some parents, but we are very pleased that attendance figures at the school have improved considerably and are very grateful to parents for the support they have shown in relation to this.

-Minutes of Governing Body and Committee meetings are public documents – in the coming months you will find them on the Governors’ page of our website or you can ask at the school office if you would like to see any of the minutes of our meetings.
+Minutes of Governing Board and Committee meetings are public documents – in the coming months you will find them on the Governors’ page of our website or you can ask at the school office if you would like to see any of the minutes of our meetings.

 Future plans for the governors